GenomicDataInfrastructure/starter-kit-se-deployment-notes/README.md

 },
 ```

-Then change the port where the service is mapped to the port you want to expose (currently set to 8081) by changing the `docker-compose-htsget.yml` file (a sample can be found under `htsget` in this repo) as follows:
+Then change the port where the service is mapped to the port you want to expose (currently set to 8081) by changing the `docker-compose-htsget.yml` file (a sample can be found under `htsget` in this repository) as follows:
 ```yaml
 services:
   server: